MainulDip/WordPressStudy/FullSiteEditing/Theme-FSE-001/README.md

 At some point, Dockerfile will call the `docker-entrypoint-override.sh` shell script, which will check and print if our `wp-content` is mounted or not.
 This will also call the `docker-entrypoint.sh` to do the rest of the task

-Finally `docker-compose.yml` will build the wordpress image (with our predefined env), mysql and php-my-admin
+Finally `docker-compose.yml` will build the wordpress image (with our predefined env), mysql and php-my-admin.